Network Access Control (NAC)

 - Input the hostname, FQDN, or URL of the network destination into the 'Hostname' textbox followed by ':8810'.

 - Input the Keyword into the 'Keyword' textbox.
-Keyword must be less than 50 characters in length and cannot contain these characters: < or >
+Keyword is case-sensitive, must be less than 50 characters in length and cannot contain these characters: < or >

 - Select where you would like this authorization to apply.